goauthentik/authentik/website/docs/installation/configuration.md

 ---
-title: docker-compose configuration
+title: Configuration
 ---

-These are all the configuration options you can set via docker-compose.
-These don't apply to Kubernetes, as those settings are configured via helm.
+These are all the configuration options you can set via environment variables.

 Append any of the following keys to your `.env` file, and run `docker-compose up -d` to apply them.